 - Proof of financial responsibility

-- Proof of enrollment and or completion of a DUI program under California Health and Safety Code Section 11836 (b)
+- Proof of completion of a DUI program

-Therefore, before your application for a restricted driver’s license can be approved, you must:
+Therefore, before your application for a restricted driver’s license can be approved, you must do the following:

-- Provide the California DMV with all necessary driving privileges documentation
+- Provide the California DMV with all necessary documentation

 - Pay any required fines

-- Provide proof that you have enrolled in a DUI program
+- Show proof that you have enrolled in a DUI program

 The court will not count hours completed in a previous DUI program if you completed the program before your current violation.
-Your enrollment, participation, and completion of a DUI program must all occur within the same violation.
+Your enrollment, participation, and completion of a DUI program must all occur within the same violation time frame.

 What Happens if You Are Not in Compliance With License Restrictions?

-If you have restrictions on your California driver’s license and the police find you in non-compliance, you could face serious penalties.
-Depending on the circumstances of your case, you could face infractions or criminal charges associated with failure to adhere to your California driver’s license restrictions.
+If you have restrictions on your California driver’s license and the police catch you engaging in non-compliant behaviors, you could pay serious penalties.
+You might face infractions or criminal charges associated with failure to adhere to your California driver’s license restrictions.

-Some of the various penalties you could face include:
+These are some of the penalties you could be up against:

 - A license suspension or lengthened suspension period